-Divorce Attorneys and Lawyers in Baton Rouge, Louisiana
+Divorce Lawyers in Baton Rouge, Louisiana

 Divorce can be a challenging time for you and your family.
 While divorce is often an emotional decision, it is important to understand that it is also a legal and financial one.
 Divorce is a method of terminating a marriage between two individuals.
 From a legal standpoint, divorce restores an individual’s right to marry someone else.
 The process also legally divides marital assets and debts, and determines the care and custody of the children.
 Each state addresses these issues differently.
 In some states you need to prove fault to obtain a divorce.
 However, Louisiana, as in the majority of states, allows a form of no-fault divorce in which the spouses are not required to prove that the other caused the breakdown of the marriage.
 As such, your spouse may obtain a divorce, even you do not consent to the divorce.
 In a divorce, if you have children, you and your spouse will need to decide who will have physical custody of the children.
 If you and your spouse cannot decide, a judge will decide about physical custody based on the best interests of the child.
 Louisiana also has fault-based divorce, but most divorces are based on living separate and apart for the required period of time.
 Louisiana also has special “covenant marriage” which make divorce more difficult.